 Data tethering:

 This is a great option on some plans where you plug your smartphone into your laptop, which then wirelessly connects your computer to the internet.
 In essence, the mobile phone functions exactly like a wireless portable internet USB modem connecting to the 3G networks.
-It works as long as you are in range of a mobile phone tower, and the data you use is either calculated as part of your plan’s allowance, or in some cases is free.
-For example, tethering is free with Vodafone’s iPhone 3GS $69 cap.
-Find out if your provider offers this service as not all of them currently do.
+It works as long as you are in range of a mobile phone tower.
+This service used to be charged; most networks now provide it free of charge.
+But it is best to ask before taking up a plan; some too-good-to-be-true plans might include excessive charges for tethering.

 Speed:

 The speed of your mobile phone’s wavelength is usually only relevant in relation to data transfer on the internet.
 Most companies now run on the quick 3G network, but Telstra do offer Next G, which is faster.
-Super-fast 4G data transference services are now under development in Australia.
+Super-fast 4G (or Long Term Evolution LTE) is being rolled out by Telstra, with coverage within 5km in the major cities.
+Only one phone is available to take advantage of this network at the time of this writing (Jan 2012), but more will be coming soon, especially with Optus and Vodafone also rolling out their own 4G networks.

 Bonus Options: